scality/Zenko-RFCs/03-out-of-band-nfs.md

 ##### Atmosphere

-TODO

-##### Hubble

-Hubble is an API Gateway.
-It is the only known endpoint by Cloudserver that corresponds to the "Cosmos" backends.
-Whenever Atmosphere provisions a PV and a Cosmos pod, it will update Hubble so that it routes Cloudserver requests to the appropiate Cosmos pod based on a storage location header (or the bucket name).
+The role of the Atmosphere manager is to create the Kubernetes PV and apply a new deployment of pods that will have the appropriate claim on the newly provisioned PV.
+In the future we would want the pod deployments to be taken over by a Zenko Operator.

 ##### Cosmos